 Right from the start, the Debenhams PWA was clocking at double the speed of the previous site.
 With speed and a newly-elevated mobile customer experience has come a big payoff: the new Debenhams PWA is driving more revenue.
 The retailer reported double-digit increases in mobile conversions in the first few weeks.

-“We’ve never seen these kinds of results on mobile,” reports Hassett.”The Mobify PWA allowed us to leapfrog the competition for a fraction of the cost.”
+“These are stellar results on mobile,” reports Hassett.
+“The Mobify PWA allowed us to leapfrog the competition for a fraction of the cost.”

 Solid base for the future

-Debenhams now views mobile and the new PWA as the primary means of customer interaction, enabling it to reach more customers where they want to engage, thereby building loyalty and personalization.
+Debenhams now views mobile, and the new PWA, as the primary means of customer interaction, enabling it to reach more customers – where they want to engage – thereby building loyalty and personalisation.

 Says Clemmow, “We see mobile as unifying our channels and our interactions with customers, as well as broadening our reach.”
 To that end, a tablet-optimized version of the PWA is underway to support colleague and shopper interaction in store, with more channels to come.

-Clemmow summarizes Debenhams’ unique approach: “Being able to quickly deliver a fast, affordable mobile customer experience that is also high-converting alongside other architectural upgrades is the formula for digital transformation.”
+Clemmow summarises Debenhams’ unique approach: “Being able to quickly deliver a fast, affordable mobile customer experience that is also high-converting alongside other architectural upgrades is the formula for our digital transformation.”